 My net worth updates aren’t very exciting as I don’t share the exact numbers.
 That’s why it’s just a footnote here.

-How was your December?
+How was your month?
 Let me know in the comments.